kylelindgren/RAVEN-code-style/README.md

 This project includes two files for ensuring code compliance with common Raven style conventions:

-* .clang_format
-    configuration file used by clang to clean up whitespace errors
+* .clang_format -- configuration file used by clang to clean up whitespace errors

-* cpplint_raven.py
+* cpplint_raven.py -- python script to detect code style errors

-The repo contains an auto formatting script for the [ROS C++ Style Guidelines](http://wiki.ros.org/CppStyleGuide).

-> **Note: this style is in beta format, please submit suggestions or fixes!**

-## Setup
+## Clang Setup

  * Install **clang_format**:

    ``sudo apt-get install -y clang-format-3.6``

- * Then symlink or copy in the root of your catkin workspace the file ``.clang_format``, located in this repo.
-You can save this file from [this link](https://raw.githubusercontent.com/davetcoleman/roscpp_code_format/master/.clang-format).
+ * Then symlink or copy in the root of your project directory the file ``.clang_format``, located in this repo.
 For example, place it on your computer here:

-   ``~/catkin_ws/.clang_format``

- * If you are interested in improving this configuration file, we recommend you checkout the git repo and symlink, e.g.:

-   ``ln -s ~/roscpp_code_format/.clang-format ~/catkin_ws/.clang-format``
+   ``/opt/raven_2/raven_ros/raven_2/.clang_format``

- * Now any file inside your catkin workspace will be formatted with the ROS style guidelines described in this config file
+ * Now any file inside your project directory will be formatted with the Raven whitespace conventions.

+> **Note: clang makes changes to your files and while it is highly unlikely these changes will affect code execution behavior, this cannot be guaranteed**

-## Usage
+## Clang Usage

 You can run **clang_format** in several ways: